top of page

 THE AUTHOR Peter Pomerantsev (b.
 1977) is a British-but-Soviet-born writer, TV producer and journalist.
 He was originally from Ukraine when the country was still part of the USSR and therefore learnt Russian, although he moved to the United Kingdom when still a child.
 After studying in both the UK and Germany, he pursued the same career as his mother and started working on TV for the BBC, then for Russian TV channels (especially TNT) during his time spent in the country (2000-2010).
 From 2011 onwards, he began parallelly working as a journalist and author, focusing on Russia, Russian politics and Russian society.

-BOOK REVIEW: NOTHING IS NEW AND EVERYTHING HAS ALWAYS BEEN POSSIBLE
+BOOK NOTES: NOTHING IS NEW AND EVERYTHING HAS ALWAYS BEEN POSSIBLE

 If you are here reading this post, you may be one of those who suddenly felt the urge to know more about Russia, to understand it.
 I know the feeling because I, too, felt that same urge.
 Not that I didn't find Russia interesting before the last two years or so, but it definitely became a topic I could not postpone getting deeper into anymore.